Sanel St. Simon trial: Orlando Alexandria Chery | WFTV

-ORLANDO, Fla. - Opening statements were underway Monday morning in the trial of an Orange County man accused of fatally beating his girlfriend's 16-year-old daughter.
+ORLANDO, Fla. - The first of five days of testimony began Monday in the trial of an Orange County man accused of fatally beating his girlfriend's 16-year-old daughter.

 Sanel Saint Simon was charged in the death of Alexandria Chery, whose body was discovered in July 2014 along a road near the Osceola-Polk County line.

-Chery’s mother returned home the day of her daughter's disappearance to discover a blood-stained teddy bear in the girl’s bedroom and the odor of bleach.
+Chery’s mother, Rosalie Joseph, returned home the day of her daughter's disappearance to discover a blood-stained teddy bear and a pair of men's underwear that appeared to be Saint Simon's in the girl’s bedroom.
+There was also an odor of bleach.

+"When I started to look, I noticed some underwear that was wet with blood stain on it," Joseph said.

+Joseph testified Monday that Saint Simon had a bump on his head and a hand wound that she hadn't seen before and it wasn't there the morning Chery disappeared.

 Read: Jury selection underway for man accused of killing 16-year-old stepdaughter